wombleton/gitlaw-nz/acts/P/Pacific Islands Polynesian Education Foundation Act 1972.md

     _education_ includes pre-school education

+    _financial statements_ has the same meaning as in [section 6][37] of the Financial Reporting Act 2013

     _financial year_ means a period of 12 months ending with the last day of December

     _Foundation_ means the Pacific Islands Polynesian Education Foundation constituted by this Act

+    _generally accepted accounting practice_ has the same meaning as in [section 8][38] of the Financial Reporting Act 2013

     _Polynesian_ means a member of the Polynesian race living in New Zealand who is both---